Crux: Flags and symbols

 Several southern countries and organisations have traditionally used Crux as a national or distinctive symbol.
 The four or five brightest stars of Crux appear, heraldically standardised in various ways, on the national flags of Australia, Brazil, New Zealand, Papua New Guinea, and Samoa.
 A defaced version appears in the canton on the flag of Niue.
 They also appear on the flags of the Australian state of Victoria, the Australian Capital Territory, and the Northern Territory, as well as the flag of Magallanes Region of Chile, the flag of Londrina (Brazil) and several Argentine provincial flags and emblems (for example, Tierra del Fuego and Santa Cruz).
+It appears on the flags for the Australian external territories of Christmas Island and Cocos (Keeling) Islands, as well as Heard Island and McDonald Islands, which uses an identical flag to the national Australian flag.
 The flag of the Mercosur trading zone displays the four brightest stars.
 Crux also appears on the Brazilian coat of arms, and as of July 2015, on the cover of Brazilian passports.

-Five stars appear in the logo of the Brazilian football team Cruzeiro Esporte Clube and in the insignia of the Order of the Southern Cross, and the cross has featured as name of the Brazilian currency (the cruzeiro from 1942 to 1986 and again from 1990 to 1994).
+Five stars appear in the logo of the Brazilian football team Cruzeiro Esporte Clube and in the insignia of the Order of the Southern Cross, and the constellation gave its name to the Brazilian currency, the cruzeiro (used twice from 1942–1986, and 1990–1994).
 All coins of the current (1998) series of the Brazilian real display the constellation.
+It is also mentioned in the first stanza of the Brazilian National Anthem (1909): "A imagem do Cruzeiro resplandece" ("the image of the Cross shines").